thuynh26/cmpm121-Final/PLAN.md

 ## Fullfill F1 Requirements

-### Your team must deploy a small game prototype satisfying the following requirements:
+### Your team must deploy a small game prototype satisfying the following requirements

 - [ ]It is built using a platform (i.e. engine, framework, language) that does not already provide support for 3D rendering and physics simulation.
 - [ ]It uses a third-party 3D rendering library.